 CFR-I present a test of this form, using characteristics (household income, homeownership) that are not included in the VA specification.
 They interpret their null result (CFR-I, Table 4, column 4, reproduced below as column 3 of Table 1) as evidence in support of the assumption.
-But there is no reason not to also examine variables that are included in the VA model's X{it} vector.
-Indeed, these characteristics are the most important to examine, as they are chosen specifically to be strong predictors of students' end-of-year scores so orthogonality failures have great potential to create bias in estimation of λ .
+But there is no reason not to also examine variables that are included in the VA model's $X{it}$ vector.
+Indeed, these characteristics are the most important to examine, as they are chosen specifically to be strong predictors of students' end-of-year scores so orthogonality failures have great potential to create bias in estimation of $\lambda$ .

-Below, I find that X{it} does change across years in ways that are correlated with ΔQ{sgmt} .
-I begin with prior-year scores - VA models use these to capture many otherwise hard to measure determinants of teacher assignments and of end-of-year scores - but I also obtain similar results with the full score prediction $X{it}\hat{\beta}$ (see equation 1) and with a more restricted prediction based only on non-test elements of X{it} (e.g., free lunch status, race, exceptionality) that are not plausibly influenced by past teachers.
+Below, I find that $X{it}$ does change across years in ways that are correlated with $\Delta Q{sgmt}$ .
+I begin with prior-year scores - VA models use these to capture many otherwise hard to measure determinants of teacher assignments and of end-of-year scores - but I also obtain similar results with the full score prediction $X{it}\hat{\beta}$ (see equation 1) and with a more restricted prediction based only on non-test elements of $X{it}$ (e.g., free lunch status, race, exceptionality) that are not plausibly influenced by past teachers.

 The obvious explanation is that A3 is violated.
-The online Appendix considers and rules out several potential "mechanical" explanations, proposed by CFR (2015a; 2014d) and Bacher-Hicks, Kane and Staiger (2014) following circulation of an initial draft of this comment, that might lead to rejections of the placebo test null even if the underlying design is valid.
-In particular, the failure of the placebo test is robust to specifications that "isolate[] sources of variation in teacher VA that are not spuriously correlated with prior test scores," as proposed by CFR in their Reply.
+Appendix C considers and rules out several potential "mechanical" explanations, proposed by CFR (2015a; 2014d) and Bacher-Hicks et al. (2014) following circulation of an initial draft of this comment, that might lead to rejections of the placebo test null even if the underlying design is valid.
 Further exploration indicates, however, that another mechanical explanation is an important factor.
 Specifically, much of the problem derives from CFR-I's omission of teachers with missing VA predictions - those who are observed in only a single year - from their analyses.
 These teachers are not randomly selected, and the exclusion of their students from school-grade-subject-year averages incorporates some of the observational student-teacher sorting into the putative quasi-experiment.

-This points to two alternative routes toward reducing bias in λ from endogeneity of ΔQ{sgmt} .
-One can control for observables that are correlated with ΔQ{sgmt} , under a selection-on-observables assumption, or one can include the missing classrooms in the school-grade-subject-year means.
-Each requires assumptions (as, of course, does CFR-I's strategy of excluding a non-random subset of classrooms).
+This points to two alternative routes toward reducing bias in $\hat{\lambda}$ from endogeneity of $\Delta Q{sgmt}$ .
+One can control for observables that are correlated with $\Delta Q{sgmt}$ , under a selection-on-observables assumption, or one can include the missing classrooms in the school-grade-subject-year means.
 I pursue both options.
-Empirically, results are sensitive to doing something about the failure of the quasi-experimental research design, but mostly insensitive to just how it is addressed.
-In particular, results are similar across several methods for controlling for student preparedness and in specifications designed to "block" possible channels by which prior-grade scores could be an intermediate outcome of the current-grade teachers' VA.
-The robustness of the adjusted results raises confidence in their validity.15
+Empirically, results are sensitive to doing something about the failure of the research design, but mostly insensitive to just how it is addressed.
+In particular, results are similar across several methods for controlling for student preparedness; across several strategies for assigning VA predictions to the missing teachers; in specifications designed to "block" possible channels by which prior-grade scores could be an intermediate outcome of the current-grade teachers' VA; and when CFR-I's preferred specification is applied to the subsample with no missing data, as suggested by CFR (2015a).
+The robustness of the adjusted results raises confidence in their validity.

-II.
-North Carolina data
+2 North Carolina data